 Even an interest rate reduction of one-half of a percent can make a difference in the payments that is quite noticeable.
 Due to the fact that fees associated with refinancing can extend into the thousands of dollars, it is important to go over the numbers and make sure that the home will be occupied by the residents long enough to recover the costs of this type of transaction.
 For example: If the total closing costs for the refinancing of the loan comes to $2,000 and the monthly payment is reduced by $80, it will require a period of almost twenty-five months to break even.
 It is important for the homeowner to know if the costs that come with the refinancing are worth it in the long run.

 There is a general rule in the industry that states that if the present interest rate is lower than the mortgage by two percentage points, refinancing is something to consider.
 Mortgage lending competition is starting to turn the industry toward a looser rule of thumb.
 Those homeowners with good credit can get special deals on their closing costs from various lenders.
 In these cases, refinancing in order to achieve lower interest may make sense.
 Here is a rate table highlighting current rates in your area.

 Many homeowners decide to go for an adjustable rate mortgage because of the low rates in the beginning, especially before interest rates begin to fall.
 However, these mortgages are quite unpredictable and may increase without warning.
 This means the mortgage is able to fluctuate and can do so monthly by hundreds or even thousands of dollars.
 Many homeowners have the desire to move to a fixed rate mortgage after starting with an adjustable rate mortgage because of its added stability.
 Since interest rates are always fluctuating, the original deal suddenly becomes less attractive.
 People decide to change their loan programs so that they can capitalize on those available rates that are best for them at that time.
 If the homeowner’s adjustable rate mortgage is adjusting, that can be a great reason for the homeowner to refinance to acquire a loan containing a fixed rate.
 30-year and 15-year loans are common, but some people also take out 5, 10, 20 or 40 year loans.

 The homeowner can use a cash-out refinance loan to tap into the equity that has been build up in the home.
 The homeowner may want to consolidate debts and pay off credit card accounts, send a child to college, or make improvements to the home.

 Maybe the homeowner has paid off a car, inherited a sum of money, or received a bonus at work, if the homeowner is planning to own their home into retirement, refinancing down from a 30-year loan to a 20 or a 15 year loan may be a good move financially.
 The payments will rise, but the extra money can be used to cover the difference.
 By paying off the home earlier, the interest that is saved over the life of the loan is quite significant.
-Also, the homeowner will own the home free-and-clear even sooner.
+The homeowner will also own the home free-and-clear sooner.